San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 - This season, the Spartans are winless ATS when entering a game as an underdog of 9.5 points or more.

-- San Jose State's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- San Jose State has gone over the point total in 50% of its opportunities this year (three times over six games with a set point total).

-- San Jose State is 1-3 against the spread and 3-1 overall when the team amasses over 270.0 yards.
+- When San Jose State piles up more than 270.0 yards, the team is 1-3 against the spread and 3-1 overall.

-- The Spartans have turned the ball over four more times (13 total) than the Aztecs have forced a turnover (9) this season.
+- This season the Spartans have turned the ball over 13 times, four more than the Aztecs' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.